ricky8k/APCSA-ProjectStem/README.md

 > This repository serves as a key to solve difficult problems on Project Stem, intended for the 2023 AP CS A course. *These solutions may grow out-of-date as new changes are made to the course every year.*

 ## 🌐 Website
-A user-friendly website front-end is available on [here](https://ricky8k.github.io/APCSA-ProjectStem/).
+A user-friendly website front-end is available [here](https://ricky8k.github.io/APCSA-ProjectStem/).

 ## 📃 Units Available
 - [X] Unit 1: Primitive Types